-iCloud is Apple's service that syncs and stores data, making it available across your devices.
-It keeps your data in Apple's cloud - it's data centers - and you can access it at any time from any device that is signed into iCloud.
-With an iPhone or iPad, once you've signed into your iCloud account (in the Settings app), your data populates all the apps that you use with the service: email, contacts, calendars, reminders, and more.
+iCloud is Apple’s service that syncs and stores data, making it available across your devices.
+It keeps your data in Apple’s cloud – the company’s data centers – and you can access it at any time from any device that is signed into iCloud.
+With an iPhone or iPad, once you’ve signed into your iCloud account (in the Settings app), your data populates all the apps that you use with the service: email, contacts, calendars, reminders, and more.

 On your Mac, iCloud works in a similar manner.
 In addition to the types of data I mentioned above, you can also store files that are accessible on your Mac, and via the Files app, on your iOS devices.

 In most cases, you don’t think about iCloud; it’s just there in the background.
 But there are times when you may want to sign into iCloud from a web browser to access some of your data and information.
 I’m going to tell you how to do that and when you might want to.

 While iCloud is designed as a behind-the-scenes data service, there is a web interface that you can use to access your information and even to adjust some settings.
 Go to icloud.com, then enter your Apple ID and password.
 You’ll see a window like this:

 The big icons show you what data you can access:

 - Personal data, such as your email, contacts, calendar, notes and reminders,

 - Your photos, if you use iCloud Photo Library,